Blog

 • Misclassification risk: Different countries — and, in the case of the U.S., different states — often have strict laws to determine if someone is an employee or a contractor.
 For example, a worker must pass the ABC test in California to be considered a contractor.
 Misclassification can result in serious financial penalties.

-Hire Contractors with Remofirst
+Hire Contractors with RemoFirst

 Hiring contractors can be a real advantage for your business, but it can be time-consuming and require a lot of due diligence.
-One way to save time and minimize risk is by partnering with an Employer of Record (EOR) like Remofirst to meet your contractor hiring needs.
+One way to save time and minimize risk is by partnering with an Employer of Record (EOR) like RemoFirst to meet your contractor hiring needs.

-Remofirst allows you to manage contractors in 150+ countries on our contractor platform at no charge.
+RemoFirst allows you to manage contractors in 150+ countries on our contractor platform at no charge.
 Other benefits include:

 • Built-in contract generator: Create customized contractor agreements based on local laws and company policies.